Many people perceive

-Yet, if I ask “what operation connects the “3” to the “x”, most students will think a second and respond “multiplication”.
+Yet, when asked “what operation connects the “3” to the “x”, most will think a second and respond “multiplication”.
 So, they can figure out what it stands for – but they do not perceive it that way initially.

-This mis-perception contributes to a number of algebra errors on homework, quizzes, and tests.
-Most often, student do not seem to see that
+This mis-perception contributes to a number of algebra errors.
+Most often, people do not seem to see that

 I recommend three steps to resolve this situation:

 – rewrite terms with coefficients explicitly as products (either by putting a dot between coefficient and variable, or putting each in parentheses)